Priscilla Lopez: Television

-Films
+Film

 She had a brief role in Center Stage, and she appeared in Maid in Manhattan playing the mother of Jennifer Lopez's character, and had a role in the film version of the long-running off-Broadway hit Tony n' Tina's Wedding.
 She appeared in the film Musical Chairs as the disapproving mother of E.J.
 Bonilla's character.